Snowflake-Labs/spcs-templates/ingress-cors/README.md

 show network policies;
 ```

 Create a network rule with all the IPs.
-To get a JWT token locally and supply to the service or to run the service locally with built-in programmaitc access support, the the IP of the laptop needs to be specified.
-If testing with the echo_service_cors_requester service we have set up, the IPs of the service need to be specified.
-IPs of the service can be found on https://whatismyipaddress.com/hostname-ip or other sites with similar functionality.
+To get a JWT token locally and supply to the service or to run the service locally with built-in programmaitc access support, the IP of the laptop needs to be specified.
+If testing with the echo_service_cors_requester service we have set up, the IPs of the Snowflake proxies need to be specified.
+IPs of the Snowflake proxies can be found on https://whatismyipaddress.com/hostname-ip or other sites with similar functionality.
 To specify IPs that are allowed to send traffic into the customer's Snowflake account, run the following query in the Snowflake account with a role with access:
 **Example**
 ```
 CREATE OR REPLACE NETWORK RULE cors_supply_jwt_account_ingress